davidkretch/foodtrucksofdc/README.md

 ### Firebase credentials

-The frontend requires a Firebase config in `frontend/src/FirebaseConfig.js`.
+The frontend requires a Firebase config in `frontend/src/firebaseConfig.js`.

-### Firebase credential API requirements
+### Credential API requirements

-Firebase uses an API key which must have access to the following APIs:
+The frontend uses a Google Cloud API key which must have access to the following APIs:

 * Cloud Firestore API
 * Identity Toolkit API